/cdn.vox-cdn.com/uploads/chorus_image/image/68803387/best_garage_heaters.0.jpeg)

 Temperature Control

-Many garage heaters have built-in thermostats or heat settings, allowing you to adjust the amount of heat that comes out of the unit.
+Many garage heaters have built-in thermostats or heat settings, allowing for the heat output that comes out of the unit to be fully adjustable.

 Safety Features

 Most space heaters come with safety features to prevent a fire from starting.
-Some common features include shutting off after reaching a certain temperature to prevent overheating and shutting off after being tipped over.
+Some common features include automatic shut-off after reaching a certain temperature to prevent overheating and shutting off after being tipped over.
 Some units are also cool to the touch to prevent them from burning your skin or catching nearby objects on fire.

 Garage Heating Safety Tips